treehouse-dave/get-acquainted-with-git/README.md

 ###A Simple Workflow
-**Don't work on the master branch.**<br> Always create a new working branch.
+**Don't work on the master branch.**<br> Master branch should hold your working, production files.
+Don't mess with them.
+When you need to fix something, or add a new feature to your project, create a new working branch.
 Make changes to that branch, then merge them into the master branch when done.
+You can then deploy your master branch (push it up to a web server, for example)

 1. Make sure master is up-to-date.
 Add and commit files, if there are any.